What’s The Alma Inn like?

-It’s brilliant!
-Dogs are allowed everywhere in the downstairs section of the pub, including the dining room.
+It’s brilliant.
+Dogs are allowed everywhere downstairs, including the dining room.
 Treats are also on sale behind the bar, with all proceeds going to a local animal charity.

 When you check-in, you’re also given an out-of-hours code for the back entrance in case your four-legged friend needs to pop out for a late night pee.
 There is an extra charge of £10 per night for dogs to stay in the rooms.

-Retire to one of The Alma’s beautifully-appointed rooms upstairs.
-There are five to choose from, all named after historic Harwich characters, plus a suite that sleeps four.
+There are five beautifully-appointed rooms above the pub, all named after historic Harwich characters.
+There’s also a suite that sleeps four.
 We stayed in room one – Chamber’s Chambers – which had a mix of period and contemporary features plus a partial sea view.

 We loved the comfy bed, not to mention the old-fashioned safe, cool filament lamps and Nespresso machine.
 The complimentary biscuits and bottled water were very much appreciated and the humorous tongue-in-cheek guide to the room raised a few smiles, too.

 The room also had a flatscreen TV, retro radio and free WiFi – and we were spoilt for choice when it came to reading material, thanks to the cunningly-stored antique books above the bed.
 Even the stylish bathroom was a treat with fluffy white towels, a punchy rainforest shower and luxurious Tyneham toiletries.
 A huge driftwood mirror gave a nod to Harwich’s maritime history, too.

 Awesome.
 The Alma is renowned for its fresh, locally-caught seafood – especially the lobster.
 Steak is also a speciality and you can choose the exact cut and weight you would like to order from a regularly updated chalkboard in the bar.
 There are plenty of other dishes, of course, and many come with an Iberian twist.